IoannisTselekoglou/Linear-Regression-/README.md

 ![image](/assets/Residuals_Visualization.png)

-Comparing the MSE values, we can see that the algorithm for calculating the best fit is significantly better than, for example, the random line.
+Comparing the mean squared error values, we can see that the algorithm for calculating the best fit is significantly better than, for example, the random line.

-- Mean Squared Error (Best Fit): 22.6364
+- MSE (Best Fit): 34.1946
-- Mean Squared Error (Random Line): 121.6121
+- MSE (Random Line): 71.7100

 ## Dependencies